michaldivis/EzGateway/README.md

 mailGateway.SendMessage("PUT_A_VALID_EMAIL_ADDRESS_HERE", message, title); //replace the placeholder with a valid email address
 ```

 You can now run the code.
-You should be receiving and SMS and an Email message after the program finishes.
+You should be receiving an SMS and an e-mail message after the SampleRunner finishes.